Program and membership information

 Do I have to have been a competitive speed skater to get involved in masters speed skating?

 No, masters speed skating is open to adults of all ages and abilities, even if you have never been involved in speed skating before.
 It is a fun and social way to stay fit, and if you're interested in competition, that is available too.

 Do I have to have speed skates to participate?

 If you would like to skate on the oval during the speed skating ice time, you have to be wearing speed skates.
 However, if you do not have your own, there are speed skates available in the oval skate rental inventory.
 The club also rents speed skates to members on a seasonal basis.

 What is involved in joining the club?

-If you just want to skate on the oval, you can obtain a Recreational Oval Membership for $12.
+If you just want to skate on the oval, you can obtain a Recreational Oval Membership.
 This includes your membership in Speed Skating Canada and Speed Skate Nova Scotia.
 The club also offers instruction in speed skating through a number of coached programs.
-See our Join NSMSSC page for details.

 I have speed skates, but I don't know where I can get them sharpened.

 Speed skates should always be hand sharpened.
-There are two places in HRM that provide hand sharpening:
+There is currently one place in HRM that provides hand sharpening

 Members of the club also have access to the club sharpening equipment if they wish to sharpen their own skates.